Why This Recipe Works

-- We keep it simple with just basic aromatics and good stock as the background for dried lentils.
+- Keep it simple with basic aromatics and good stock as the background for dried lentils.

 - A mixture of parsley, garlic, and lemon zest combined with olive oil goes into the vegetables as they are sautéed and also gets stirred into the soup just before serving for maximum flavor.